pmishra02138/CarND-Vehicle-Detection/writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately, I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+ I searched on one scale using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 I used find cars followed by heatmap (lines 95-109) steps.
 The code is in file `window_fuctions.py`.
 Here are some example images:

 ![alt text][image3]